 1. Maintain or increase funding for state's tobacco prevention and control program;

-Moving forward in 2017, the American Lung Association in New Mexico will once again make it a priority to educate our legislature and communities about the dangers of tobacco use and the importance of a well-funded tobacco prevention and cessation program as well as oppose any additional cuts.
-A $1.00 cigarette tax increase as well as tax parity between cigarettes and other tobacco products could provide additional revenue for the tobacco prevention and cessation program to avoid further cuts, and is something the Lung Association will continue advocating for.
+Moving forward in 2021, the American Lung Association in Utah will once again make it a priority to educate the Utah legislature and communities about the dangers of tobacco use and the importance of a well-funded tobacco prevention and cessation program.
+Additionally, the Lung Association will be working on raising the excise tax on tobacco products by $1.00 per pack or more.